 - "Now we've created a few personal resources.
 Each one is like a treasure.
 It's valuable.
-Each one is also like a tool - it's useful.
-We can save it for later, and we can use it when we want to. - We can keep our resources in our resource kits.
-Let's write our names on our resource kits. - Turn to a partner on your left or right and share one of your resources.
-Then we'll come back together as a group to discuss. - Let's share what we made with each other.
-Who would like to share one of your resources and why it is a resource for you? - It's important that when one of us shares, everyone else is going to listen and watch quietly."
-(Reference the relevant group agreement here.)
+Like treasure, we can save it for later and we can use it when we want to. - We can keep our resources in our treasure chests.
+Let's write our names on our treasure chests. - Let's share what we made with each other.
+Who would like to share one of your resources and why it is a resource for you?"

 You may wish to repeat this activity to create more resources.
-Also, you can set aside time for your students to decorate and personalize their resource kit thereby making it individualized.
-In this way, their resource kit itself may come to serve as a resource for them.
-You can also use the following supplemental insight activity ("resource stone") to add to the resource kit.
+Also, you can set aside time for your students to decorate and personalize their treasure chest, thereby making it individualized.
+In this way, their treasure chest itself may come to serve as a resource for them.
+You can also use the following supplemental insight activity ("treasure stone") to add to the treasure chest.

-INSIGHT ACTIVITY #2 | 10 minutes Resource Stone (Optional)
+INSIGHT ACTIVITY #2 | 10 minutes Resource Stone (optional)

-This is an optional supplemental insight activity that can go along with the resource kit activity.
+This is an optional supplemental insight activity that can go along with the treasure chest activity.
 You may not have time to do both activities in one lesson, so you can always do this later.
-In this activity, you invite the students to form a circle and choose a small stone, crystal, or other object from a bag or box.
+In this activity, you invite the students to form a circle and choose a small stone, crystal or other object from a bag or box.
 They then think of something they are thankful for, and the stone or object comes to represent that thing.
-They then add the object to their resource kit.
+They then add the object to their treasure chest.